lakshya1601/InternshipProject/README.md

 3.Basic layout followed.

-4.jsx and js files in src.
+4.jsx and js files  are in src.